Walsh Bay Arts Precinct

-The rejuvenation of the Walsh Bay Arts and Cultural Precinct (WBACP) into a fresh cultural and creative hub is a priority infrastructure project for the NSW Government.
+The rejuvenation of the Walsh Bay Arts Precinct (WBAP) into a fresh cultural and creative hub is a priority infrastructure project for the NSW Government.

 It includes creating new arts facilities and performance venues in Pier 2/3 which is currently underutilised, and refurbishing facilities in Wharf 4/5.
 Pier 2/3 is the last remaining undeveloped wharf in Sydney and is used for arts, cultural and creative purposes.